jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 There's a good reason why the B-2 stealth bomber was not made by the company that invented stealth technology.
 The US military realized it must share the workload amongst its suppliers because as F1, DARPA, and evolution will attest, a healthy ecosystem fosters innovation more than any one player can ever achieve.
 A thought so wise it defeated the Soviet Union without firing a shot.

 This letter is getting too long I know.
 I just wanted to say all the naysayers are getting carried away.
-The huge negativity towards a local company manufacturing advanced microchips in the Internet Age says more about what we measure (clickbait headlines, prestige benchmarks, short-term growth numbers) than their contribution to our society.
+The huge negativity towards a local company manufacturing advanced microchips in the Internet Age says more about what we measure (clickbait headlines, prestige benchmarks, short-term growth numbers) than what our kids need to prosper.

 So, we should all appreciate the people at Intel.
 They invented the microprocessor, USB, PCIe, and countless other stuff our economy needs.
 These workers face endless hours turning raw materials into our digital lifeblood and therefore deserve our respect and thanks.

-If this sounds like wishful thinking, so is the idea that we should solely rely on a country to build our future that does not even officially exist.

- - industry folk, you're competing yourself to death. literally, you're exported away. why is waiting and being a little more patient for the next node such a big deal...?
+If this sounds like wishful thinking, think of this, unless we change our aversion to mining and manufacturing in America, the USA is going to spend billions birthing the Internet Age, and end up with not a single way of making a chip.

+# POST TWO

+## Why Intel Matters

+## Brands Are Human Names

+>You can know the name of a bird in all the languages of the world, but when you're finished, you'll know absolutely nothing whatever about the bird...
+So let's look at the bird and see what it's doing—that's what counts.
+I learned very early the difference between knowing the name of something and knowing something.
+_Richard P. Feynman, "What Do You Care What Other People Think?": Further Adventures of a Curious Character_

+Here's why Intel, Global Foundries, Texax Instruments, Wolfspeed matter so much....

+You can know the name of an iPhone in all the languages of the world, but when you're finished, you'll know absolutely nothing about the technology that's reshaping human civilization.
+We collect brand names like linguistic trophies, believing we understand something simply because we can label it.

+But what does "Apple" really tell us?
+Or "Google"?
+These are not explanations, they are merely tags—linguistic placeholders that mask the profound technological transformations happening beneath the surface.
+They are the equivalent of knowing a bird is called a "sparrow" without understanding how it migrates, feeds, or contributes to its ecosystem.

+The technology around us is not a collection of products, but a living, evolving system.
+Each device, each platform, each digital tool is not just a thing, but a dynamic entity with its own evolutionary pressures, adaptive strategies, and complex interactions.
+Just as a biologist would study a species by observing its behaviors, relationships, and environmental impacts, we must learn to see technology not as branded objects, but as a interconnected ecosystem constantly reshaping human experience.

+## POST THREE

 ## P.S.